 As with the other commands, there are menu selections to flip the component.
 The easiest thing is to do though is to use the “X” or “Y” keys while you are flying the part on your cursor to flip it either horizontally or vertically.

 All of these commands to flip a component can also be done with multiple components.
 You can select and flip a group of components.
-While they are on your cursor, use the “X” or “Y” keys to flip them, as shown in the pictures below.
+While they are on your cursor, use the “X” or “Y” keys to flip them as you can see in the pictures below.

 You can flip components in Altium Designer as a group

-Altium has a proven history of enhancing and updating Altium to make it the most efficient printed circuit board PCB design software that you can use.
+Altium has a proven history of enhancing and updating Altium Designer to make it the most efficient PCB design software that you can use.
 Would you like to find out more about how Altium can help you to design your schematics more quickly and efficiently?
 Talk to an expert at Altium.

 About the AuthorVisit Website More Content by Altium Designer